ece4078dev/ECE4078_Lab_2025/Week11/README.md

   * For Levels 1 and 2 mapping runs:
     - Penalties do not apply to mapping runs, however you cannot reset the arena during a mapping run.
   * For Level 3 and Level 1/2 Navigation runs:
     - Any manual interference with program execution after the run is launched with a single command will immediately terminate that run.
+    	- **[New]** A button to stop the robot is allowed to terminate the run but the same rules about gaining marks apply

 ### 5. Individual contributions to team and mark scaling
 - The 3rd and last ITP survey will be open from 10am 17 Oct to 11:55pm 24 Oct.
 The results will be used to inform the individual scaling factors applied to thr Final Demo's team scores. **Failure to complete this will result in your mark being capped to 0.9.**